Bylaws of the

 Section One: The Board of Directors shall consist of ten voting members as follows:

-Section Four: Duties of Board of Directors.
-It shall be vested with authority to take up any petition, subject or problem for the best interest of the Corporation any may act for the corporation according to its prudent judgment.
+Section Four: Duties of Board of Directors It shall be vested with authority to take up any petition, subject or problem for the best interest of the Corporation any may act for the corporation according to its prudent judgement.
 All such actions shall be reported to the members at the next regular meeting.

 Article VII: Officers